Corporate Formation

 Commercial leases are considered binding contracts.
 Breaking a commercial lease can be much more difficult than breaking a residential lease.
 Businesses need to carefully consider their cash flow, their space needs, and consider the term that is right for them.
 For example, if you are a new business renting a space, you need to think of the possibility that cash flow may decrease, but, you also need to consider the possibility that your business might outgrow the space.
 Having provisions in your contract that consider both possibilities can protect your business.

-Legal Counsel, P.A. employs a commercial leases lawyer in Orlando, Florida who may be able to help you.
+Legal Counsel, P.A. employs commercial leases lawyers in Orlando, Florida who may be able to help you.
 Whether you are a business renting out a commercial space or a landlord looking to rent out your commercial space, our lawyer can review your commercial lease agreement before you sign it to identify any issues, and include provisions in the contract to protect your rights if you are a renter.
 If you are a landlord, your commercial lease agreement is the foundation of your business and your cash flow depends upon it.
-Legal Counsel, P.A. employs a commercial leases lawyer in Orlando, Florida who may be able to help you with your lease contracts.
+Legal Counsel, P.A. employs commercial leases lawyers in Orlando, Florida who may be able to help you with your lease contracts.
 Have questions?
 We have answers.
 Contact Legal Counsel, P.A. today at 407-982-4321.

 Before signing a commercial lease and before providing your commercial lease contract to a renter to sign, consider whether the lease has some basic terms.
 While it might be tempting to use a template commercial lease form from the internet, it is important to understand that every business relationship and space will have its own unique need.
 Having a lawyer to review your commercial lease agreement can help you determine whether the lease has the required terms and whether the terms serve your business interests.
 Here are some terms that should be included in a commercial lease agreement:

 These are just some terms that are included in most commercial leases.
 However, there are many different types of commercial leases and a commercial lease may also include other legal provisions.
 For example, some lease agreements include arbitration clauses.
 Other lease agreements may have different terms for how rent is to be paid.
 For example, some lease agreements may require tenants to pay rent plus a percentage of sales.
 Other lease agreements may require tenants to pay rent plus insurance, taxes, and other costs.
 Finally, some leases are fully-serviced, which means that base rent plus any extras are included in the rent, but these rental rates can be higher than if the rent is separated from other costs.
 If you are a business, you can always negotiate to find the lease solution that’s best for you.
-If you are a landlord or a tenant considering signing a lease, Legal Counsel, P.A. employs a commercial leases lawyer in Orlando, Florida who may be able to assist you.
-Our lawyer can review the lease, help you understand your obligations and rights under the contract, and help you negotiate or include better terms in your contract to protect your rights.
+If you are a landlord or a tenant considering signing a lease, Legal Counsel, P.A. employs commercial lease lawyers in Orlando, Florida who may be able to assist you.
+Our lawyers can review the lease, help you understand your obligations and rights under the contract, and help you negotiate or include better terms in your contract to protect your rights.
 Have questions?
 We have answers.
 Contact Legal Counsel, P.A. today at 407-982-4321.

 If you are a landlord, your commercial lease contract is the foundation of your business and earning capacity.
 It is important to include provisions in your contract that protect your rights and interests.
-Legal Counsel, P.A. employs a commercial leases lawyer in Orlando, Florida, who can review your contract, understand your unique needs, and include the provisions in your contract you will need to protect your rights.
+Legal Counsel, P.A. employs commercial leases lawyers in Orlando, Florida, who can review your contract, understand your unique needs, and include the provisions in your contract you will need to protect your rights.
 Have questions?
 We have answers.
 Contact Legal Counsel, P.A. today at 407-982-4321.